|

 Sigri so you can eat all your

-meals here except it is just one of many good restaurants in a town that has some of the best and most diverse beaches on the island.
-To tell you the truth it has been a couple years since I have eaten at Remezzos so if you go and its not any good let me know by e-mail
+meals here, except it is just one of many good restaurants in a town that also has some of the best and most diverse beaches on the island.
+Also the Australian Restaurant in the main square serves good oven cooked dishes, fresh fish and grilled meats and has been open for the last 25 years.
+There is also a nice

 |